kaustpradalab/research-handboook/README.md

 * Guidance for your MS/PhD journey.
 * ...

+## NEWS and UPDATES
+* 🔥update 2024.08.21: New guide about how to set up a AI/deeplearning workstation.

 ## Looking forward to your contribution
 If you have:
 * Any questions for research we don't mentioned here